Yuri-wrlk/Projeto-BARES/C++/Bares/README.md

 ##### Version 1.0.0 - Monday May 16th 2016

-by Thiago Cesar Morais Diniz de Lucena and Yuri Reinaldo da Silva
+by Thiago Cesar Morais Diniz de Lucena & Yuri Reinaldo da Silva

 Introduction
 --------------------------------------------------------------------------------------

-BARES, or *Basic ARithmetic Expression Evaluator based on Stacks*, is a program made in C++, it's main purpose is to take a series of arithmetic expressions and analyse it searching if there is any problem within the formula and if it is well-formed.
+BARES, or *Basic ARithmetic Expression Evaluator based on Stacks*, is a program made in C++ with the main purpose to take a series of arithmetic expressions, analyse it searching if there is any problem within the formula and, if it is everything correct, give the expression result.

-At the moment the program does not support algebraic or any other type of numeral other than integers.
+The current version does not support algebraic or any other type of numeral other than integers.

 Instalation and running